cs1302uga/cs1302-tutorials/inheritance/inheritance.md

 Constructors are __not inherited in the usual sense__.
 That is, a parent constructor does not become a constructor in the child class when inheritance is involved.
 However, child constructors can invoke parent constructors via the `super` keyword.
+Java allows this in order to facilitate a separation of concerns: let the parent class code be responsible for setting up the inherited variables.

 1. Change into the `animal` subdirectory of `cs1302-inheritance`.